NGPVAN/amqp.channel/README.md

 [![Build Status][travis-image]][travis-url]
 [![Test Coverage][coveralls-image]][coveralls-url]

-A simplified way to get an AMQP connection/channel setup using [amqplib](https://www.npmjs.org/package/amqplib).
+A simplified way to setup an AMQP connection/channel with [amqplib](https://www.npmjs.org/package/amqplib).
 It's a function that takes an AMQP url as the first parameter and an optional second parameter that defines which methods and arguments should be called on the `channel`.
 The function returns a `Promise` that will resolve with the a `channel` object once all the method invocations defined in the second parameter have been resolved.
 Please see [amqplib's documentation for the `channel` API](http://www.squaremobius.net/amqp.node/doc/channel_api.html).

 ## Compared to amqplib